jdt23/powermeter/README.md

 ### Power supply

-A key requirement is to have a power supply that is cabable of provided sustained current.
+A key requirement is to have a power supply that is cabable of providing sustained current.
 I initially started with some button batteries, but those would only last about 10 minutes before they started giving bogus numbers as a result of insufficient voltage to the chip.
 Because of that, I moved to using 4xAAA rechargeable batteries.
 This makes the cases slightly larger, but I believe they're still reasonably sized.

+### Measurements

+Any measurement is going to have some noise to it.
+To add some hysteresis, I created a `Measurement` struct that can take a `refreshInterval` (in milliseconds) and a way to reduce the results either via averaging or taking the max of a bunch of samples.

+In practice, I settled on about 2 seconds of samples, which ended up being about 20 samples.
+For power, I expected to have to use max, but ended up using averaging, similar to cadence and resistance.

 ## powermeterDisplay